jhunt3/SafetyAdvisor/README.md

 When logged in, administrators can:

 - delete the past reviews of any user on the site
-- delete any user (except for "admin")
+- delete any user (except for "admin") by clicking the trashcan on the bottom left handside of each user page
 - logout (by clicking "Logout" on the upper right handside)

 ## Third Party Packages Used